|

 note, that this summarizing table contains data taken from different regions

-considerably greater.
-For example, yield increase of sugar beet obtained in
+be considerably greater.
+For example, yield increase of sugar beet obtained

-Chapaev Pedigree cattle farm of Krasnodar region with double Albit foliar spray
+in Chapaev Pedigree cattle farm of Krasnodar region with double Albit foliar

 yield increase of winter wheat, spring wheat, sunflower and flax straw might